 Conclusion: Branch Out!

-Ecommerce is still growing fast, and multi-channel seems to be growing just as quickly.
+eCommerce and multi-channel selling is still growing fast, even in the B2B world.
 As you consider ways to grow your customer base, stop relegating your thinking about third-party platforms to traffic acquisition and start thinking more about customer acquisition.